A look at well-known serial killers in the US since 1971

 -1985-2007: Lonnie Franklin, known as the “Grim Sleeper,” was convicted in the deaths of nine women and a teenage girl in Los Angeles.
 Franklin was linked at trial to 14 slayings, including four women he wasn’t charged with killing.
 Police have said he may have had as many as 25 victims.
-He is on death row in California.
+He was sentenced to death and is on death row in California.

 -1984-1985: Charles Ng and Leonard Lake were convicted of murdering 11 people.
 Ng is on death row in California; Lake committed suicide.

--1983: Henry Lee Lucas was arrested on murder charges and told police he killed as many as 600 people.
+-1983: Henry Lee Lucas was arrested on murder charges and told police he had have killed as many as 600 people.
 He later recanted.
-Lucas had 13 murder convictions and was sentenced to at least 10 life terms, then was sentenced to death in Texas for the murder of a hitchhiker.
+Lucas had 13 murder convictions and was sentenced to at least 10 life terms, then was sentenced to death in Texas for the murder of a hitchhiker known as “Orange Socks.”
 Then-Gov. George W. Bush commuted that to life in prison, his only commutation as governor.
-Lucas died in prison in 2001.
+Lucas died in prison in March 2001.

 -1979-1981: Wayne B. Williams of Atlanta was convicted and sentenced to two life terms for killing two boys, but police believed he may have been responsible for up to 28 deaths.

 -1978-1995: Theodore Kaczynski, aka “the Unabomber,” carried out a series of mail bombings that killed three people and injured 23.
-He is serving a life sentence in Colorado.
+He is serving a life sentence at a federal prison in Colorado.

 -1978-1992: Jeffrey Dahmer was sentenced to 16 consecutive life terms for killing 17 men and boys, most in Milwaukee.
 He was killed in prison in 1994.